Reducing the Scope of Language Models: Sample outputs

 \section{Sample outputs}

-To further justify the design of our detectors, we provide some sample outputs in Table~\ref{tab:sample_completions}.
+To further justify the design of our detectors, we provide some sample outputs in Table 4 of Sample rejection outputs.
 Notice how CB produces repetitive tokens, we find this pattern quite common on manual inspection, thus we base our evaluation on detecting such repetitions.